SwissDataScienceCenter/renku-vnc/README.md

 Can be RUN in Dockerfile, e.g. from a renku base image without running jupyterlab.

-This configuration is only for debugging purpose, in order to serve the novnc js code and proxyfy the websocket connection through a same port.
+This configuration is only for debugging purpose, in order to serve the novnc js code and proxify the websocket connection through a same port.

 * [Install nginx](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/) as root or sudoer
 ```